 Landscape Waste Prevention

-The Department of Resources Recycling and Recovery (CalRecycle) encourages the use of sustainable landscaping practices and participates in River-Friendly Landscaping Coalition (RFLC).
-The RFLC is a collaboration between public agencies, non-profit organizations, designers, private landscape architects, and contractors in the Greater Sacramento Region.
+CalRecycle encourages the use of sustainable landscaping practices and participates in the River-Friendly Landscaping Coalition (RFLC).
+The RFLC is a collaboration between public agencies, non-profit organizations, designers, landscape architects, and contractors in the Sacramento Region.
 Through sustainable landscaping practices, RFLC envisions improved health of communities and ecosystems in the Sacramento Valley and surrounding foothills.

-CalRecycle collaborates with the Department of Water Resources to promote the Model Water Efficient Landscape Ordinance (PDF, 417 KB).
-CalRecycle highlights ordinance provisions to surface apply compost that conserves water in landscaped plantings.
+- CalRecycle collaborates with the Department of Water Resources to promote the Model Water Efficient Landscape Ordinance (PDF, 417 KB).

 - A Landscaper's Guide To Reducing Yard Waste

 - Erosion Control Studies/Research